oat-sa/simple-roster/docs/features/lti.md

 >Learning Tools Interoperability (LTI) is an education technology specification developed by the IMS Global Learning Consortium.
 It specifies a method for a learning system to invoke and to communicate with external systems.

 Simple Roster is capable of generate links for the LTI versions `1.1.1` and `1.3.0`.
-In order configure which version you want to use, you need to set the `LTI_VERSION` environment variable.
-For a complete list of environment variable, please check [DevOps documentation - Lti Related Environment Variables](devops-documentation.md#lti-related-environment-variables).
+Please check the configuration section for each version.

 ## Table of Contents
 - [LTI 1.1.1](#lti-111)